SMU Libraries Digital Collections Internships and Practicums

 Bridwell Library Special Collections and Archives holds over 50,000 items, including historical manuscripts, early printed material, book arts, literature, and archaeology.
 Bridwell Library’s digitization department is responsible for creating digital content for exhibitions and digital collections for the Bridwell Library, as well as organization of the digital material.
 The intern will be assigned a project and receive training on research, digitization, audio/video editing if applicable, Photoshop editing, metadata creation in Excel, and publishing material in CONTENTdm.
 S/he will have the opportunity to plan, execute, and market the project from beginning to publication.

 To apply for the Bridwell Library Digital Collections internship please send your resume and a brief cover letter describing your qualifications and interest in the program to email@example.com.

 Digital Collections Internship/Practicum

 This internship/practicum, hosted in nCDS's state-of-the-art digitization center, focuses on digitization, metadata creation, and digital collections management.
 The practicum includes:

 Students may also receive tutorials on other areas, such as marketing and outreach, social media, documentation, specialized training in CONTENTdm software, web usage analysis, and/or digital archiving.

-Digital Humanities Internship/Practicum
+Digital Humanities Internship/Practicum (SMU students only)